Grus Sentencing – Affidavits Needed

 “There is no intent to limit, inhibit, the discretion of any uniformed member in response to criminal occurrence.”

-Astonishingly, McMullen also disputed that officers have the free will and duty to investigate crime – stating at one point that if she suspected a crime, she would file a police report and then have the investigation detailed to “the proper unit”.
+Astonishingly, McMullan also disputed that officers have the free will and duty to investigate crime – stating at one point that if she suspected a crime, she would file a police report and then have the investigation detailed to “the proper unit”.

-As the cross-examination progressed, McMullen’s answers became ever more absurd as she so obviously attempted to provide whatever twisted logic and reasoning would better support a conviction of Detective Grus.
+As the cross-examination progressed, McMullan’s answers became ever more absurd as she so obviously attempted to provide whatever twisted logic and reasoning would better support a conviction of Detective Grus.
 In her usual style Prosecutor Vanessa Stewart assisted by objecting to just about every question asked by Defense Counsel.

-Prosecutor Stewart reacted strongly when lawyer van den Berg asked McMullen…
+Prosecutor Stewart reacted strongly when lawyer van den Berg asked McMullan…

 “If there was a medical treatment that was not tested on human beings, prior to releasing it to the human population, and yet it was being distributed to – to human beings, and you suspected that – no, you came across deaths, say, which you know, could be linked to the Criminal Code offence of criminal negligence, what would you put in a report?”
-Lawyer van den Berg cross-examining Detective Erin McMullen
+Lawyer van den Berg cross-examining Detective Erin McMullan

 Stewart had the witness excused and then argued (as she did throughout the hearing) to exclude any defense evidence addressing the known adverse effects of the mRNA genetic injections – including serious injuries and deaths.